jannecederberg/asuntojen-hintatiedot-scraper/README.md

 Currently does not take any user input but only scrapes based on the parameters defined in `cgi-bin/scraper.py`.
-This is obviously not the way things would end up being in the long run but hey, this is just the first alpha-alpha version (more of a [PoC](http://en.wikipedia.org/wiki/Proof_of_concept).
+This is obviously not the way things would end up being in the long run but hey, this is just the first alpha-alpha version (more of a [PoC](http://en.wikipedia.org/wiki/Proof_of_concept) than anything else really).

 ## Why is the scraper in cgi-bin?

-The reason for `scraper.py` being in <kbd>cgi-bin</kbd>
-directory is since otherwise CGIHTTPServer will not execute the script.
+The reason for `scraper.py` being in `cgi-bin` directory is since otherwise CGIHTTPServer will not execute the script.
 For production, there's no need for this limitation.
 I wanted a simple testing environment and hence the implementation